 TOTAL US PATENT APPLICATIONS FILED includes any filing made in the US during the survey year, including provisional applications, provisional applications that are converted to regular applications, new filings, CIPs, continuations, divisionals, reissues, and plant patents.
 Applications for certificates of plant variety protection should also be included.
 TOTAL US PATENT APPLICATIONS FILED should also include PCT applications when the PCT application is the first non-provisional filing where the US is designated.
 If a US utility application is filed by entering the national phase of a PCT application in the US, that should also be included in TOTAL US PATENT APPLICATIONS FILED.
 However, a PCT application that does not designate the US (eg, because it follows a previous US utility application or is filed at the same time as a US utility application) would not be included.
-See question (Q4.3).
+See question (Q4.5) for US Survey, (Q4.6) for Canadian Survey.